New

 Rate Limiting

-The API enforces rate limits to ensure fair usage across all customers.
-If you exceed the limit, you will receive a 429 Too Many Requests response with a Retry-After header.
-Build retry logic into your integration to handle this gracefully.
+The API enforces a rate limit of 60 requests per minute to ensure fair usage across all customers.
+If you exceed the limit, you will receive a 429 Too Many Requests response.
+Rate limit information is included in response headers:

 Error Handling